Red Wings beat Islanders 5-4 on DeKeyser's late goal

 Mantha and Gustav Nyquist were criticized by Blashill for skating slowly on a key goal in their last loss to New Jersey.
 Both seemed to get the get the message, appearing to play with more of a sense of urgency.

 NOTES: Red Wings F Frans Nielsen, a former Islanders standout, left the game with an upper-body injury. ...
 New York's Thomas Hickey and Cal Clutterbuck returned from lower-body injuries that kept them out of the lineup two games and one game, respectively.
-Clutterbuck was not able to finish the game because of a lower-body injury. ...
+Clutterbuck was not able to finish the game because of a lower-body injury.
+Weight said Clutterbuck will miss at least one game. ...
 Connecticut Gov. Dannel P. Malloy and Hartford Mayor Luke Bronin officially urged the New York Islanders on Friday to consider moving to Hartford.
 The Islanders' future in Brooklyn was called into question Monday when it was reported arena management wasn't counting on any revenue from the hockey club beyond the 2018-19 season. ...
 Detroit G Jimmy Howard, out since Dec.
-20 with a knee injury, is expected to take a step toward coming back by playing Saturday night for the AHL's Grand Rapids Griffins. ...
-Glendenning scored his second goal of the season and his first in nearly three months. ...
-Detroit beat the Islanders 4-3 in overtime on Dec.
-4 in their first of three meetings and they will return Feb.
-21 to Joe Louis Arena. ...
-Chimera played in his 1,000th NHL game, ranking 20th among active players in the league.
+20 with a knee injury, is expected to take a step toward coming back by playing Saturday night for the AHL's Grand Rapids Griffins.

 UP NEXT